-Witnesses told Radio Dabanga that two groups clashed with weapons at Shamanak area south of Habila, South Kordofan, because of cattle entering the area.
+Witnesses told Radio Dabanga that two groups clashed with weapons in the area of Shamanak, south of Habila in South Kordofan, because of cattle entering the area.
 Abukalam Abuzeid died.

-Witnesses said the wounded were taken to the hospitals of Habila and Delling and that the situation was contained by native administration leaders of both sides.
+Witnesses said the wounded were taken to hospitals in Habila and Delling, and that the situation was contained by native administration leaders of both sides.

 On Sunday, a number of people were wounded and three others were kidnapped in an attack by unidentified gunmen on Ouri mine south of Kabkabiya in North Darfur.

 One of the wounded reported that armed men wearing military uniforms attacked miners on Sunday evening.
 A number of people were wounded.
 Eight of them were taken in serious condition to Kabkabiya Hospital on Monday.

 He said the attackers took three miners with them.
 They also stole the money and property of the miners.

 The incident was reported to the police of Kabkabiya.